robertpisano/step/README.md

 the two routes that disply the functinoality (without logging in) are : http://127.0.0.1:5173/student

+- to view a different coach, click on the coach name up top
+- to book a meeting, click one with "name:"

 and

 http://127.0.0.1:5173/coach
+- click on any "Free" interval to open a meeting
+- click on any past meeting to view a review
+- click on a past meeting to create a review

 # React + TypeScript + Vite